Jason-G-M/General-Purpose-Dependency-Graph-Tool-Document/index.md

 #### Instruction
 - Input VERSION, SOURCE PROCESS and TARGET TYPE.
 - Input SKIP TYPES and SKIP ASSEMBLIES.
-- Uncheck ALL PATHS and input PATHs NUMBER to customize the number of results to display (up to 500).
+- Uncheck ALL PATHS and input PATHS NUMBER to customize the number of results to display (up to 500).
 - Get Results.
 ![PTO](image/PTO.png "Process's type overview")
 **Process's Type Overview**